Connect with us

 Oftana almost single-handedly carried the Tropang 5G back into the game from down a 23-7 deficit, firing 28 points in the first three quarters.

-He even knocked down a triple with less than seven minutes remaining in the third to cut the gap to six, and his crew would eventually take the lead at 68-66 late in the said frame before the Beermen put things back in order.
+He even knocked down a triple with less than seven minutes remaining in the third to cut the gap to six.
+Then his crew would take the lead at 68-66 late in the same frame before the Beermen put things back in order.

-And that also proved to be his last basket of the match as he was held scoreless in the deciding period, with Ross’ defense a reason behind that.
+But that also proved to be his last basket of the match, as he went scoreless in the deciding period, with Ross’ defense a reason behind that.

-It was a commendable night all in all for the seven-time All-Defensive Team member as he also contributed on offense, finishing with nine points on top of four rebounds, five assists, and four of San Miguel’s nine steals in the victory.
+It was a commendable night all in all for the seven-time All-Defensive Team member, as he also contributed on offense.
+Ross finished with nine points on top of four rebounds, five assists, and four of San Miguel’s nine steals in the victory.

 “Age is nothing but a number.
 Like LeBron said the other day, he’s in a battle with Father Time, and he takes it personally.
 That’s my mantra right now: Taking it personal,” he said, quoting the NBA icon from a recent interview.